This post may contain affiliate links, view our disclosure.

 - To Reheat From Frozen: Preheat the oven to 350F.
 Place foil-wrapped burritos in the oven and reheat for 40 to 45 minutes, or until warm throughout.

 - Keto Version: Use keto soft tortillas.
-Or skip the tortillas and eat the filling and cheese as a skillet meal!
+These Hero tortillas are my absolute favorite.
+Even though they’re only 8-inch, they’re soft and pliable and still work really well here.
+Or skip the tortillas and eat the filling and cheese as a skillet meal to keep the carbs down!

 Nutrition